i5hi/cypherpost/README.md

 # cypherpost.io

-A private, invite-only network to selectively post ads and messages to members of a trusted network.
+A private social network to selectively post ads and messages to members of a trusted network.

 BIP39 key generation & BIP32 key derivation is used for portable end-to-end encryption; to allow users to recover their accounts on any device without the need to maintain a master device holding a non-human readable master key.